 As the wide receivers coach in Buffalo, Hall oversaw two receivers who broke the 1,000-yard mark.
-In 2019, John Brown reached 1,000 yards for just the second time in his career, while Stefon Diggs surpassed 1,000 yards every season from 2020-22.
-Diggs was named First-Team All-Pro in 2020 after leading the league with 127 receptions and 1,535 yards.
-Cole Beasley also earned Second-Team All-Pro honors in 2020.
+In 2019, John Brown reached 1,000 yards for just the second time in his career, while Stefon Diggs surpassed 1,000 yards every season Hall was on staff.
+Diggs was named first-team All-Pro in 2020 after leading the league with 127 receptions and 1,535 yards.
+Cole Beasley also earned second-team All-Pro honors in 2020.

-Hall played wide receiver in the NFL from 2010-13, beginning his career with the Philadelphia Eagles (2010-11).
-Hall also spent time with the San Francisco 49ers (2012) and Kansas City Chiefs (2013).
+Hall played wide receiver in the NFL from 2010-13, beginning his career with the Philadelphia Eagles (2010-11) and also spending time with the San Francisco 49ers (2012) and Kansas City Chiefs (2013).
 During his career, Hall rushed 12 times for 42 yards and caught 16 passes for 155 yards and two touchdowns.

 2025: New York Giants - Assistant Quarterbacks